rs-delve/rs-delve.github.io/_reports/2020-11-24-data-readiness-lessons-from-an-emergency.md

 dashboard[^7].

-When disease prevalence is low in a particular region, it becomes more difficult to estimate R for that location.
+When disease prevalence is low in a particular region, it becomes more difficult to estimate $R$ for that location.
 One way of improving the accuracy of these estimates is to consider neighbouring regions: by understanding the aggregate movement of people between regions, we can hope to understand cross infection between regions and use our